What’s the difference between plagiarism and copyright infringement?

 Let’s take plagiarism first.
 When we throw out the term “plagiarism,” we mean “taking and passing off another person’s words or ideas as your own, without attribution (crediting the source),” and it’s considered wrong, immoral, and unethical — each an idea of what’s appropriate and acceptable to society.
 This immorality comes at a cost, a penalty or punishment meted out by colleagues, by society, by the author who has been wronged, or maybe just by one’s conscience.
 The plagiarism results in condemnation, scorn, and shunning; a reputation is tarnished; the wrongdoer’s own conscience will punish itself through guilt and insecurity.

 So plagiarism is wrong, but is plagiarism “illegal?”
-Should it be?

 We’d like our system of laws to be in sync with what’s right and what’s wrong in general, but making something “illegal” is to threaten punishments for disobeying, apportioned not by society, but by government.
 Government is representative of society of course, but it’s distinct particularly when it comes to enforcement and doling out punishments.
 What’s immoral certainly may also be illegal, but we don’t always want our government to be a moral policing force.